What will the post-COVID-19 new normal look like for business?

 There is already evidence in the US where telemedicine is being used more, and our own Government’s response, through using a hotline with remote diagnostics during the pandemic, has saved a lot of people from visiting their local surgeries, which are lessons we can take away as we continue into the post-covid-19 new normal.

-We are currently working with a technology company that uses what is called ‘conversational artificial intelligence’ to help larger companies reduce the number of calls needed to be handled by humans.
+We are currently working with a technology company that uses what is called ‘conversational artificial intelligence to help larger companies reduce the number of calls needed to be handled by humans and improve customer satisfaction.
 There is a long way to go as we help roll out this technology, which includes machine learning.

 So, what is machine learning?
 Machine learning is where artificial intelligence can learn from conversations with humans, as well and its understanding of the expected workflow for a particular query.
 This means that the system becomes better at handling a wider range of queries over time.